Gabriel García Márquez: Crafting the Masterpiece of Magical Realism

 For more deep dives into the colorful cast of characters, head over to Gabriel García Márquez quotes.

-So, whether you’re José Arcadio, rooting for Úrsula, feeling for Amaranta, or saluting Colonel Aureliano, the Buendía clan offers a little something for everyone.
+So, whether you’re team José Arcadio, rooting for Úrsula, feeling for Amaranta, or saluting Colonel Aureliano, the Buendía clan offers a little something for everyone.
 Dive into the spellbinding world of “One Hundred Years of Solitude” and get lost in the magic of Macondo.

 Zay Zay